 Here some bits and pieces of Spanish wine information, short and to the point.
 Think of this as your quick Spanish Wine Guide.

 In 1987 Spain redivided the country into something similar to our United States.
-Spain is divided into political regions, or autonomous communities.
+Spain is divided into political regions or autonomous communities.
 There are seventeen of these regions.
 Each region is divided into Provinces.
-For example, the wine region of Rias Baixas is in the provence of Pontevedra, in the political region of Galicia.
+For example, the wine region of Rias Baixas is in the province of Pontevedra, in the political region of Galicia.

 Bodegas Ysios – designed by architect Santiago Calatrava

-Bodegas Marques de Riscal – designed by architect Frank Gehrey
+Bodegas Marques de Riscal – designed by architect Frank Gehry

 Bodegas Biagorri – designed by architect Iñaki Azpiazu